DOCTOR'S GUIDE TO NATURAL WEIGHT LOSS

 OVERLOAD - work hard enough, at levels that are vigorous and long enough to overload your body above its resting level, to bring about improvement.

 REGULARITY - you can’t hoard physical fitness.
-At least three balanced workouts a
+At least three balanced workouts a week are necessary to maintain a desirable level of fitness.

 PROGRESSION - increase the intensity, frequency and/or duration of activity over periods of time in order to improve.
 Some activities can be used to fulfill more than one of your basic exercise requirements.
 For example, in addition to increasing cardio-respiratory endurance, running builds muscular endurance in the legs, and swimming develops the arm, shoulder and chest muscles.
-If you select the proper activities, it is possible to fit parts of your muscular endurance workout into your
+If you select the proper activities, it is possible to fit parts of your muscular endurance workout into your Cardio-respiratory workout and save time.

 Measuring Your Heart Rate